 Retiring in 2006 meant it was thirty years since completing my

-future: thinking about it, teaching about it,
+future: thinking about it, teaching about it, designing (and

-to the moon!
+moon!
 Retiring allowed me to turn my time and energy toward

 doing something I really enjoy doing: teaching young children

 My (on-going) life as a husband, father, grandfather and

 - Lois and I were drawn toward each other in 1966 by our travel

 experiences and interests.
 That has continued throughout

 with Lois and Jason captures many of our wonderful

-- The poem
+- The poem The

-in many ways summarizes my views toward life,
+Owl's Answer in many ways summarizes my views toward life,

 and learning as the greatest journey which we can experience.

-1974 Experiences describes the chaos in my life as
+1974 Experiences describes the chaos in my life as a

-student, but still rings true after all these years.
+doctoral student, but still rings true after all these years.